Chador: Usage

+Color of chador

+The choice of chador color was influenced by women’s tastes, which were also affected by their age and social standing.
+For example, Egyptian women in the years 1249-1251 AH (1833-1835 AD) wore black silk chadors, while their daughters wore white ones.
+In Turkey, after the reforms, despite the prevalence of chadors in various colors, younger women preferred turquoise, jade, and purple shades.

+In Qajar Iran, elite women often favored black or dark purple and blue chadors.
+Today, while in cities—especially larger ones—the color of women’s chadors worn outside the home is predominantly black, in rural areas and cities with traditional cultural symbols, colorful chadors are still observed.
+Women’s prayer chadors, both in urban and rural areas, are generally lighter in color and often white.

 Beyond Iran

 The Persian word entered South Asia, and appeared in the Hindustani language as cādar (चादर, anglicized as chaddar, chuddar and chudder).

 However, an Indian and Pakistani cādar may more closely resemble a dupatta.
+In many Indo-Aryan languages like Hindi & Bengali, cādar is the vernacular term used to refer to the uttariya.
 The Hindustani word can also refer to other type of sheets, such as bed sheets.

-There is also a small Haredi Jewish group in which the women wear black head-to-toe cloaks similar to the chador.
+There are also a small Haredi Jewish groups in which the women wear black head-to-toe cloaks similar to the chador, such as the extremist Lev Tahor.